Recipient(s) will receive an email with a link to 'Herpes Zoster (Shingles)' and will have access to the topic for 7 days.

-Tricyclic antidepressants (TCAs; amitriptyline 25 mg at bedtime and other low-dose TCAs) relieve pain acutely and may reduce pain duration; dose may be titrated up to 75 to 150 mg/day as tolerated.
+Tricyclic antidepressants (TCAs); amitriptyline 10 to 25 mg at bedtime and other low-dose TCAs relieve pain acutely and may reduce pain duration; dose may be titrated up to 75 to 150 mg/day as tolerated.

-Lidocaine patch 5% (Lidoderm) applied over painful areas (limit 3 patches simultaneously or trim a single patch) for up to 12 hours may be effective.
+Lidocaine patch 5% (Lidoderm) applied over painful areas (limit three patches simultaneously or trim a single patch) for up to 12 hours may be effective.

-Gabapentin: 100 to 600 mg TID for pain and other quality-of-life indicators; limited by adverse effects
+Gabapentin: 300 to 600 mg TID for pain; limited by adverse effects

 Capsaicin cream and other analgesics may be useful adjuncts.
 Use opioids sparingly.

-Pregabalin: 50 to 100 mg TID reduces pain, but usefulness is limited by side effects.
+Pregabalin: 150 to 300 mg/day divided BID or TID reduces pain; use is limited by side effects.

-Prevention of PHN and zoster-associated pain: No treatment has been shown to prevent PHN completely, but treatment may shorten duration and/or reduce severity of symptoms (9)[A].
+Prevention of PHN and zoster-associated pain: Nothing prevents PHN entirely, but treatment may shorten duration and/or reduce severity.